-The Bank adopted Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers (Topic 606)" as of January 1, 2018.
-The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
+The core principle of Revenue from Contracts with Customers is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
 The scope of the guidance explicitly excludes revenue recognition from net interest income as well as many other revenue streams from financial assets and liabilities including loans, leases, and securities.
-Accordingly, the accounting policies for the majority of the Bank's revenues were not covered by this ASU.
-The Bank assessed its revenue contracts related to revenue streams that were within the scope of the standard and the principles of revenue recognition from the ASU are largely consistent with existing guidance and current practices already applied by the Bank.
-As a result, the adoption of the guidance did not have a material impact on the financial statements.
+Accordingly, the accounting policies for the majority of the Bank's revenues were not covered by this accounting standard.
+The Bank assesses its revenue contracts related to revenue streams that are within the scope of the standard and the principles of revenue recognition from the accounting standard are largely consistent with existing guidance and current practices already applied by the Bank.